-All grades (including the final grade for cumulative course performance) will be determined by the Course Director.
-When extraordinary circumstances bring a student to seek an appeal of a decision regarding a course grade, the student must seek solutions through the following administrative channels, entering at the appropriate level and proceeding in the order stated below.
+All final course grades will be determined by the Course Director or Clerkship Director.
+When extraordinary circumstances bring a student to seek an appeal of a final course grade, the student must seek solutions through the following administrative channels, entering at the appropriate level and proceeding in the order stated below.
 All appeals and decisions must be in writing.

-- 1. Course Director(s); - Assistant/Associate Deans of Preclinical Education for OMS I and II or Deans of Clinical Education, as appropriate, for OMS III and IV (Final level of appeal)
+- 1. Preclinical Course Director(s) or Clinical Clerkship Director; - Assistant Dean of Preclinical Curriculum Management (or designee) for OMS I and II or Sr. Assoc Dean of Clinical Education for OMS III and IV (Final level of appeal)